-- 14) The scope of the Board's authority regarding human resources management is largely limited to the positions of CEO and CIO.
-The CEO in turn is responsible for hiring and managing all other professional, technical, and clerical employees of the Department, subject to City personnel rules and law. - 15) The Board's responsibilities regarding human resources management are further described below, while the CEO's responsibilities pertaining to human resources management are detailed in the CEO of Retirement Services Charter. - 16) The Board, jointly with the Board of Administration of the Policy and Fire Department Retirement Plan, and subject to City personnel rules and regulations, shall: - a) Appoint and prescribe the duties of the CEO and CIO.
-(810.1 (a)) - b) Approve the creaton or elimination of staff positions. - c) Approve human resources and compensation policies.
+- The scope of the Board's appointing authority regarding human resources is limited to the positions of CEO and CIO.
+The CEO in turn is responsible for appointing, disciplining, and terminating all other professional, technical, and clerical employees of the Office, with the exception of the CIO, subject to City personnel rules and law. - 17) The Board's responsibilities regarding human resources are further described below, while the CEO's and CIO's responsibilities pertaining to human resources are summarized in their respective Charters. - The Board shall, jointly with the Board of Administration of the Policy and Fire Department Retirement Plan, and subject to City personnel rules and regulations: - a) Appoint and prescribe the duties of the CEO and the CIO.
+(810.1 (a)) - b) Approve the creation or elimination of staff positions. - c) Approve human resources and compensation policies. - d) Approve an overall compensation structure for the positions of CEO, CIO and the investment professional staff, which shall include a description of the base salary structure, and, if applicable, incentive and/or bonus compensation structure. - e) Recommend to City Council the total compensation for the CEO, CIO, or such equivalent positions, and investment professional staff.
+(City Charter § 810.1-(e)) - 19) The Board, in conjunction with the Board of Administration of the Police and Fire Department Retirement Plan, shall: - a) Approve a CEO Performance Evaluation Policy. - b) Approve a CIO Performance Evaluation Policy-.

-- d) Approve an overall compensation structure for the positions of CEO, CIO and the investment professional staff, which shall include a description of the base salarly structure, and, if applicable, incentive and/or bonus compensation structure. - e) Recommend to City Council the total compensation for the CEO, CIO, or such equivalent positions, and investment professional staff.
-(810.1 (e)) - 17) The Board, in conjuction with the Board of Administration of the Police and Fire Department Retirement Plan, shall: - a) Approve a CEO Performance Evaluation Policy - b) Approve a CIO Performance Evaluation Policy [Note: yet to be developed] - Approve evaluation criteria and associated weights to be used in evaluating the performance of the CEO and CIO. - d) Evaluate the performance of the CEO in accordance with the CEO Performance Evaluation Policy and participate in the evaluation of the CIO as may be prescribed in the CIO Performance Evaluation Policy. - 18) The Board shall approve: - Strategies for providing retirement and health benefits to staff who serve in unclassified positions. - b) A compensation disclosure policy (yet to be developed) - c) Other human resources policies deemed necessary by the Board and that fall within the Board's authority. - 19) The Board shall periodically review staff succession planning and related risks, and take action as appropriate
+- c) Approve evaluation criteria and any associated weights to be used in evaluating the performance of the CEO and CIO. - d) Evaluate the performance of the CEO in accordance with the CEO Performance Evaluation Policy and participate in the evaluation of the CIO as may be prescribed in the CIO Performance Evaluation Policy.

+20) The Board shall approve:

+- a) Strategies for providing retirement and health benefits to staff who serve in unclassified positions. - b) A compensation disclosure policy. - c) Other human resource policies deemed necessary by the Board and that fall within the Board's authority. - 21) The Board shall periodically review staff succession planning and related risks, and take action as appropriate.